istio/istio.io/content/en/docs/ambient/migrate/_index.md

    while leaving all existing sidecar workloads unchanged.
-1. **Migrate policies:** Convert `VirtualService` resources to `HTTPRoute`, update `AuthorizationPolicy` resources to target waypoints where needed, and attach `RequestAuthentication` and `WasmPlugin` resources to waypoints.
-This step should be skipped if you only use L4 policies.
+1. **Migrate policies:** Convert `VirtualService` resources to `HTTPRoute`, update `AuthorizationPolicy` resources to target waypoints where needed, and attach `RequestAuthentication` and `WasmPlugin` resources to waypoints. **Skip this step if you only use L4 policies.** If you have L7 policies, be aware there is a brief enforcement gap during migration, see the warning above.
 1. **Enable ambient mode per namespace:** Label namespaces to join the ambient mesh, activate waypoints, remove sidecar injection, and restart pods.